The True Meaning and History of Astrology

 A Little About New Age Astrology

 New Age astrology incorporates beliefs that are not commonly found in traditional astrology, for example, the law of attraction, karma, and reincarnation.
 A lot of young, professional astrologers, or astrology enthusiasts who create content for social media, frequently incorporate New Age beliefs in their work.
 And this is becoming increasingly common.
-Personally, I think it’s the next stage of evolution for astrology.
+Personally, I think this is the next stage of evolution for astrology.

 The Soul needs to incarnate at a certain time to experience a particular personality, learn certain things and meet other Souls with whom it would like to work with, among other things.
 Everything occurs in divine timing and there is a reason why someone was born at the time they were born.